-The filing date determines the point at which the invention may be made publicly known without damaging your prospects of a grant.
+The filing date is important.
+This determines when the invention may be made publicly known without damaging your prospects of a grant.
 Until that date, any publication or publications made by the inventor/applicant are considered prior publications.
 These may severely damage the allowabilty of a patent application

 European patent application

 A European patent application is usually filed at EPO – the European Patent Office.

 When filing a European patent application, we must request an official novelty search.
 The EPO performs this novelty search.

 Patenthuis’ fees for filing a European patent application are 2195€.
 This price includes the official fees for filing and for the novelty search.

 We usually receive the results of the novelty search from the European Patent Office within 6 to 11 months.
 We then report these results back to you along with a brief analysis.
 You may then request further study of the novelty search,for an additional fee.
 This includes an analysis and advice regarding the chances of your European patent application being granted.

 Patenthuis handles the entire grant procedure for you.
 We keep you informed of any progress and will always consult you when decisions need to be made.
 The substantive part of the procedure typically involves one to three replies to objections from the examiner.
 Usually this takes between one and three years.
 Of course we monitor the various additional procedural requirements closely as well.
 This concerns deadlines, renewal fees, etc.

 - Replying to objections from the examiner (this often takes place over the course of several years).